Keto Diarrhea And Its Causes

-Bile is a slippery substance that helps move things down the digestive tract, and with more saturated fats, you get an influx in more bile being produced in your gi system.
+Bile is a slippery substance that helps move things down the digestive system, and with more saturated fats, you get an influx in more bile being produced in your gi system.

-The net result of this, is a much more liquid release when you have a bowel movement.
-Keto diarrhea, in other words.
+The net result of this, is a much more liquid release when you have liquid movement in the small intestines.
+Diarrhea on keto, in other words.
 A high fiber diet goes hand in hand with the low carb keto diet.

 How To Minimize Diarrhea When You Start Keto